 There is no one-fit-all

 The thing with medicine is that what works for one patient might not work for another.
 And that is completely normal.
-Things are same with medical marijuana as well.
+Things are the same with medical marijuana as well.
 While there is a possibility of the drug being different, there is always to be considered the fact that different human bodies react to drugs differently.
 This response varies in correspondence to age, genetics, and medical history among other factors.

-Same Strain can equal Varying Cannabinoids
+Same Strains can have Varying Cannabinoids

 Medical Marijuana is consumed for its THC and CBD content.
 THC and CBD are the substances present in marijuana that exhibits medicinal properties.
 While the basic genetic make-up of the cannabis plant remains the same, the amount of CBD present in each strain can vary.
 This depends, among many other things, on the genetics and authenticity of the source strain.
 For instance, the same strain can have 5% and 25% THC respectively when purchased from two different buyers.